asvetlov/us-pycon-2019-tutorial/docs/preparation_resources.rst

    (.venv) python -m pip install -U pip -r requirements.txt

 3. Verify that you correctly have Python 3.7 installed.
-If you're able the following code, then you're good to go.
+If you're able to run the following code, then you're good to go.